TobaJR/Ingegneria_sw2/README.md

 # BILLING SYSTEM
-the usefulness of this program is mainly to create a suitable environment for the invoicing of jobs carried out by the employees of a company
+The usefulness of this program is mainly to create a suitable environment for the invoicing of jobs carried out by the employees of a company

 # How it works?
 This program was developed using mainly 3 programming languages: Ruby on Rails, SQL and Bootstrap.